isomerpages/scdf-ebsc/_managing-operational-stress/Compartmentalisation.md

 ![](/images/compartmentalisation%202%20(latest).png)
 Additionally, you can also focus on the task at hand by **[challenging any unhelpful thoughts](/being-a-resilient-responder/mental-fitness)** that may 'pop' into your mind when you are on the job.

-Lastly, you can speak to someone and/or an EBSC staff if you feel that disengaging with your emotions while on the job is affecting you at work and/or at home.
+Lastly, you can speak to someone and/or an EPSD staff if you feel that disengaging with your emotions while on the job is affecting you at work and/or at home.

 ### References
 * Psychology Today. (n.d.). *Compartmentalization*. [https://www.psychologytoday.com/us/basics/compartmentalization](https://www.psychologytoday.com/us/basics/compartmentalization)